 If you were shopping for a car, would you buy a random car you found on the side of the road without looking at it or shopping around?
 We hope not!

 Why would you do the same with a whole life insurance?
-It’s an investment which is going to last YOUR WHOLE LIFE!
+It’s an investment that is going to last YOUR WHOLE LIFE!

 Unless you love sitting on hold or talking to insurance agents, the idea of gathering those quotes can be mind-numbing.
 We’re going to assume you don’t think it’s fun, so we did it for you.